1ung/school-administration-system/README.md

 <br>

 ## Commands
-All the commands listed should be ran in ./javascript directory.
+All the commands listed should be ran in the root directory.

 ### Installing dependencies
 ```bash